jeredb/omnifocus2due_script/ReadMe.md

 The script sends the selected [OmniFocus][1] task to [Due][2] app.

-Unlike the Keyboard Maestro version.
-This script supports multiple task selection.
+Unlike the [Keyboard Maestro version][3],  This script supports multiple task selection.

 Uses the following rules to set the Due Reminder date and time: